mmuellersk/noWord/README.md

   * foundation for complexe document generation task (not included in this project)
   * easy indexing of documents in noSql databases

+The first two points make it very easy to integrate the noWord processor in any software development environment (IDE, source code, build chain) which makes it very convinent for software developers.

+The following illustration outlines the main components of the noWord system.

 <img src="/images/overview.png" width="600" />

 ## Content files